priezz/react-native-maps-google/README.md

 ## Map Markers

 Map markers can be set by passing an array of objects which describe them.
 The markers can be the stock Google variety, or you can pass a reference to an image to customise them.
+The stock Google marker color can be customized by setting the `hexColor` property (7 characters, including a `#` prefix).
 It's also possible to add metadata to the marker, simply add a `meta` parameter to the marker object.
 All markers require a unique identifier string, these should be formatted in a similar way to an id tag in HTML.
 This metadata is returned when an event which affects the marker is fired such as `didTapMarker`.
 Markers are specified using a JSX parameter: